-After 25 years and hundreds of my own South Africa self drive safaris I've managed to get the budget to within 5% of the actual amount that I spend every time by using this spreadsheet.
-So you can calculate your budget with a great degree of accuracy too.
+After 25 years and hundreds of my own South Africa self drive safaris I've always managed to keep the budget to less than $110 per day for a safari of at least a week or more.

-You can then use this amount to compare with quotes received from guided safari companies to determine just how much more cost effective guiding your own safari really is.
+That is the amount you can use to compare with quotes received from guided safari companies to determine just how much more cost effective guiding your own safari really is.

 |Use the distance calculator on the right to find the distances and approximate travel times from the main centers in South Africa to the game parks and between the parks themselves (based on an average travelling speed of 110km/h, or 68mi/h)...|